nathschwarz/rwikibot/README.md

 with changes done online or restricted access.

 Use 'restrict_to' in such a case to only upload and download specific files.

+##Known issues
+If the config/ folder doesn't show up, you have to edit something in there first - be it the stylesheet, sidebar or submit_text.